shopsys/monorepo-tools/docs/upgrade/UPGRADE-7.0.0-beta3.md

 Before you start, don't forget to take a look at [general instructions](/UPGRADE.md) about upgrading.
 There you can find links to upgrade notes for other versions too.

-## [shopsys/coding-standards]
-- there are a few new standards, i.e. [new fixers enabled](https://github.com/shopsys/shopsys/pull/573/files#diff-709e8469a9fc8c8b45f8b285ac1a4c92) in the `easy-coding-standard.yml` config that enforce using annotations for all your methods:
-    - if you want to use the standards as well, let the fixers check and fix your code
-        - on projects built from `shopsys/project-base` just run `php phing standards-fix`
-        - on any other projects, where you do not have our phing targets available, run `vendor/bin/ecs check path/to/your/source-codes --fix`
-    - if you do not want to use these standards, disable them in your custom configuration (`easy-coding-standard.yml` by default)

 ## [shopsys/framework]
 ### Infrastructure